bennykurz/array-conf/doc/index.rst

 N86io/Hook documentation
 ========================

-Manage configuration using arrays with validating keys and values.
+Configuration management which handles the setup and validation of a configuration consisting of keys and values stored in an array structure.
+It also handles the merging of two distinct configurations into one configuration.

 Install
 =======

-For using this packages, please read `composer documentation
-<https://getcomposer.org/doc>`_ how to use composer and packages for it.
+For using this packages, please read `composer documentation <https://getcomposer.org/doc>`_ on how to use composer and packages for it.

 Package name for this hook package is ``n86io/array-conf``.

 Example
 =======

-For using array-conf, first you need a configuration definition, which define the configuration keys and the types for it.
+For using array-conf, first you need a configuration definition which defines the configuration keys and the types for it.

-Here at first a complete definition-example:
+First, here is a complete definition-example:

 .. code-block:: php